WurthElektronik/Calypso-IoT-PnP-Design-Kit/README.md

 ![Create Device Template](images/createdevtemplate.png)

-At this stage, the IoT platform is ready to authenticate and automatically detect the devices of type "Calypso Azure IoT design kit"
+At this stage, the IoT platform is ready to authenticate and automatically detect the devices of type "Calypso IoT design kit"

 ### Configure the device